Joe-Thompson/node-api-challenge/README.md

       another Router for the Post's of a User, this way it is easier to track down bugs and errors in our code, this also makes our main entry point of the app much cleaner.

+      Forgot to checkout out and first push went to master, questions and scripts

 ## Minimum Viable Product

 - [ ] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.